visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 - ACF keyword fields
 - Exact phrase settings
 - Synonym settings
-- Whether the matching text is in title, excerpt, keyword, content, or PDF text
+- Whether the matching text is in title, excerpt, keyword, content, or extracted document text

-Title and keyword matches are usually meant to rank higher than general body or PDF text matches.
+Title and keyword matches are usually meant to rank higher than general body or extracted document text matches.

 ## Relevanssi